 There are numerous benefits associated with supply chain diversification, ranging from reduced risk exposure and greater resilience, to duty advantages and radically shorter shipping times.

 Businesses benefit from greater stability due to a more diverse supplier network providing less concentrated exposure to any one supplier or region.

 A bigger supplier network increases the total network production capacity, helping businesses grow faster by leveraging a more scalable supply chain.

 Building a global supply chain of suppliers across multiple countries provides greater access to new materials, machinery, and labor.

 Successful diversification results in de-risking for the business, reducing the overreliance on certain suppliers within their supply chain.

-Onshoring or nearshoring provide shorter shipping times due to closer proximity between the manufacturer and the delivery destination.
+Onshoring or nearshoring provides shorter shipping times due to closer proximity between the manufacturer and the delivery destination.

-Diversification can offer enormous duty advantages to businesses who manufacture in countries that fall under trade agreements, such as NAFTA, CAFTA and GSP.
+Diversification can offer enormous duty advantages to businesses that manufacture in countries that fall under trade agreements, such as NAFTA, CAFTA, and GSP.

-Expanding into new markets can be time consuming and expensive, particularly for companies that do not have a presence on the ground.
-Extensive due diligence is required to ensure a specific market is suitable for your needs, with access to the right resources, labor, production capacity all important factors to consider.
-Cultural and language differences further increase risk due to a greater possibility for miscommunication between parties.
+Expanding into new markets can be time-consuming and expensive, particularly for companies that do not have a presence on the ground.
+Extensive due diligence is required to ensure a specific market is suitable for your needs, with access to the right resources, labor, and production capacity all important factors to consider.
+Cultural and language differences further increase risk due to a greater possibility of miscommunication between parties.